This project is funded by the Government of Canada’s Canada Summer Jobs program in partnership with the Burnaby Arts Council.

 - There MUST be minimum one student with a valid BC License.

-Creative Director / Production Manager
+Creative & Production Manager – 1 staff

 -To work with the Burnaby Arts Council Board and staff to direct all aspects of the summer theatre production.